nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108165516.png)

-And boom!
-We have a hit.
-Basic stored XSS.
-Hopefully you're still with me this was just to go over some of what this machine really is by design suppose to teach a bit of.
-So this was just testing a XSS PoC to see if this vulnerability existed.
+At this point, we confirm that user-controlled input from the Website field is stored and rendered by the application.
+This behavior indicates a potential stored XSS condition.
 By this time our feroxbuster scan should be done so if you haven't, we will go ahead and check on it!

 ![](Screenshots/Pasted_image_20260108162432.png)